 If you look at the Edgware Cornet, you will see all of the design features of the highest quality models on the market, including 1st & 3rd Valve tuning triggers as opposed to ring-slides.
 And what can you say about the Edgware Euphonium?
 Fully compensating 4-Valve pro model, which is more than £4k less than the Yamaha!!
 Un-Ber-Leivable!

 Without a doubt, both Edgware and Yamaha offer truly high quality instruments.
 If you are playing Orchestral or Jazz, or want a lacquer-finish instrument, or you want a high-quality Trumpet or Trombone, then it’s Yamaha for you.
 That is, until Edgware release their Trombones & Trumpets!!

 Yamaha aspire to create a brighter, orchestral sound while Edgware create a warm, traditional brass band sound.
 These deliberate stylistic differences make it difficult to compare the two.
 It all comes down to personal preference.

-All in all, if you want a Trumpet or Flugel Horn, you need a Yamaha, (for now), but if you want something to give you a carrying mellow sound, you need to look to Edgware.
+All in all, if you want a Trumpet, Trombone or Flugel Horn, you need a Yamaha, (for now), but if you want something to give you a tonal, mellow, sweet sound, you need to look to Edgware.